MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 ### Configuring or reviewing least privilege access for admin and SecOps user accounts

 Introducing Copilot for Security is a great time to review the access of your admin and SecOps staff user accounts to be sure you're following through with the principle of least privilege for their access to specific products.
-This includes the following:
+This includes the following tasks:

-- Review the privileges granted for the specific products they work with.
+- Review the privileges granted for the specific products your admin and SecOps staff work with.
 For example, for Microsoft Entra, see [Least privileged roles by task](/entra/identity/role-based-access-control/delegate-by-task).
 - Use Microsoft Entra Privileged Identity Management (PIM) to gain greater control over access to Copilot for Security.
 - Use Microsoft Purview Privileged Access Management to configure granular access control over privileged admin tasks in Office 365.